 - Pain along the shin bone

 More than 5 million children in the U.S. age 18 and younger suffer a sports-related injury every year, with about 50% of these due to overuse, according to the Centers for Disease Control and Prevention.
 Nearly 2 million of these injuries require a trip to an emergency room.
 Young athletes involved in organized sports tend to be at greater risk due to an increased level of rigor and intensity.
-Because of this, U.S. paediatricians have warned that sports including American football, basketball, and football (soccer) can put children at a growing risk of incurring stress fractures, tendinitis, and many other overuse injuries.
+Because of this, U.S. pediatricians have warned that sports including American football, basketball, and football (soccer) can put children at a growing risk of incurring stress fractures, tendinitis, and many other overuse injuries.